pynt-io/pynt/postman-integration/README.md

 ## How to Run:

+1. Download and run Pynt by executing the following command via cmd:docker run -p 5001:5001 -d --pull always --network=host ghcr.io/pynt-io/pynt:postman-latest
-1. Click on the 'Variables' tab of the 'Pynt' collection and fill the values of required parameters:
+2. Click on the 'Variables' tab of the 'Pynt' collection and fill the values of required parameters:
 - API-KEY - your postman API key - If you previously saved and have your API key, enter it here under the 'Current Value' tab.
 If not, enter       https://postman.co/settings/me/api-keys to generate or regenarete your API key as it can be copied only when created for security reasons.
 You won't need to modify     this parameter till your API-key will expire.
 ![image](https://user-images.githubusercontent.com/107360829/184632643-ba29d4d6-b4f6-4d8b-a025-bf42b5662639.png)
 - COLLECTION-NAME - your functional test collection name, e.g. 'Test Collection 1'.
 Pynt will refer to this collection to generate the automated security tests.